jasonhilton/Comp_Exp_Workshop/Design_and_Analysis_Computer_Experiments.md

 ##
 ## Trend  coeff.:
 ##                   Estimate
-##     (Intercept)    80.0015
+##     (Intercept)    80.6875
-## similar_desired    -0.0115
+## similar_desired    -0.0363
-##          number    -0.0044
+##          number    -0.0058
 ##
 ## Covar. type  : matern5_2
 ## Covar. coeff.:
 ##                          Estimate
-## theta(similar_desired)    11.9056
+## theta(similar_desired)    13.9315
-##          theta(number)  1550.6192
+##          theta(number)  3869.9804
 ##
-## Variance estimate: 215.5
+## Variance estimate: 237
 ##
-## Nugget effect estimate: 21.98
+## Nugget effect estimate: 14.69
 ```

-The dice kriging command fits a kriging model, so that data point estimates are the sum of a linear trend and deviations from this trend drawn from a gaussian process.
+The dice kriging command fits a kriging model, so that data point estimates are the sum of a linear trend and deviations from this trend drawn from a Gaussian process.

-The trend coefficients are the first elements of the output, and include and intercept and a linear term for each parameter.
+The trend coefficients are the first elements of the output, and include an intercept and a linear term for each parameter.
 The output also tells us that the a matern5_2 kernel was used - which defines the shape of the covariance function.
 Other kernels are available - experiment with them if you wish.
 It also gives us the estimates of the correllation parameters (here 'theta'), and the variance and nugget effects.

 The nugget effect here accounts for simulation stochasticity, while the variance parameter refers to input related variance.